CyberConnects2/The-World-RCraft-Launcher/docs/downloads.md

 > [!TIP]
 > You can check your specs on your computer by:
 >
-> Open file explorer and make sure you’re on “This PC” and right-click, open Properties.
+> Open file explorer and make sure you’re on “This PC” and right-click, then open Properties.

 #### **macOS**